Lukasz13866417/Lukasz13866417.github.io/index.md

 - **Skill Assessment**: It serves as a tool to gauge whether your programming skills are up to date.
 - **Strategic Decisions**: It can aid in making strategic decisions regarding which programming language to adopt when starting a new software project.

-For more information on the definition and methodology of the TIOBE index, feel free to check [here](#).
-\
 [View Language List](languages.md)